Transfer Money

 So what if you didn’t know about the Blue Dollar and/or are already in Argentina with no foreign currency?

-If you’ve never used Western Union before, you can get a $20 Amazon gift code by signing up with this link:
+If you’ve never used Western Union before, or are making. anew account, you can get a $20 Amazon gift code by signing up with this link:

 How to Sign Up for Western Union